973398769/DsAgentChat_web/README.md

 # DsAgentWeb

-A Vue 3 + TypeScript single-page application for interacting with an AI assistant over chat and reasoning APIs.
+A modern Vue 3 + TypeScript single-page application for interacting with an AI assistant over chat and reasoning APIs.

 ## Features